 Harvard University provides equal opportunity in employment for all qualified persons and prohibits discrimination in employment on the basis of race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, disability unrelated to job requirements, genetic information, military service, or other protected status.
 [Source]

 ... the AAS is committed to the philosophy of equality of opportunity and treatment for all members, regardless of gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, disabilities, veteran status, or any other reason not related to scientific merit.
-[Source]
+[Source]And here are some workplace harassment policies:

 The Smithsonian Institution has a policy of zero tolerance for workplace harassment based on race, color, religion, sex (including pregnancy and gender identity), national origin, age, disability, genetic information, parental status, marital status, sexual orientation or participation in protected activity.
 Protected activity is opposition to prohibited discrimination or participation in the statutory complaint process.
-[Source
+[Source]

 It is the policy of the American Astronomical Society (AAS) that all participants in Society activities will enjoy an environment free from all forms of discrimination, harassment, and retaliation.
 As a professional society, the AAS is committed to providing an atmosphere that encourages the free expression and exchange of scientific ideas.
 In pursuit of that ideal, the AAS is dedicated to the philosophy of equality of opportunity and treatment for all members, regardless of gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, disabilities, veteran status, or any other reason not related to scientific merit.
 Harassment, sexual or otherwise, is a form of misconduct that undermines the integrity of Society meetings.
 Violators of this policy will be subject to discipline.
 [Source]